Undergraduate Catalog

 Philippe Brand.
 Associate professor of French.
 French, 19th-, 20th-, and 21st-Century French and Francophone Literature and Culture.
 PhD 2011, MA 2006, BA 1998 University of Colorado at Boulder.

 Tracy Burkhard.
 Assistant professor of biology.
 Ecology, Animal Behavior.
-PhD.2021 University of Texas at Austin.
+PhD 2021 University of Texas at Austin.
 BA 2011 University of California at Berkeley.

 Maryann Bylander.
-Associate professor of sociology.
+Professor of sociology.
 Development and globalization, migration, rural livelihoods, microfinance/credit, environment, gender, qualitative and quantitative research methods.
 PhD 2012, MA 2006 University of Texas at Austin.
 BA 2003 Rice University.

 Kim Cameron-Dominguez.
-Assistant professor of anthropology.
+Associate professor of anthropology.
 Race/ethnicity, gender, affect theory, work and mobilities, urban/place-centered ethnography, discourse theory, U.S. and Latin America, Black diasporic populations.
 PhD 2018, MA 2006 University of California at Santa Cruz.
 BA 2004 Mount Holyoke College.

 David A. Campion.
-Dr. Robert B. Pamplin Jr. associate professor of history.
+Associate professor of history.
 British and South Asian History.
 PhD 2002, MA 1997 University of Virginia.
 BA 1991 Georgetown University.

 Suparna Chaudhry.
-Assistant professor of international affairs.
+Associate professor of international affairs.
 Human rights, international law, political violence, nongovernmental organizations and civil society, South Asian politics.
 PhD 2016, MPhil 2014 Yale University.
 MA 2010 University of Chicago.
 BA 2009 St. Stephen's College, University of Delhi.

 Yung-Pin Chen.
 Professor of statistics.
 Statistics, Sequential Designs.
 Probability, Stochastic Processes.
 PhD 1994 Purdue University.
 BS 1984 National Chengchi University, Taiwan.